tzarick/pay-friends-back/README.md

 after installing dependencies:

 - run: `npm run start`
-- build: `npm run build` for an executable - currently configured for windows x64, node 14.
-Alter the pkg target in the build script to build for a different local machine setup or remove the target param altogether
+- build: `npm run build` for an executable.
+This will be placed in a `build` folder.

 ## Motivation